nethesis/tancredi/defaultsPatch.md

 Empty response - the new defaults resource differs only by the `var2` value.

-## Remove an existing variable
+## Remove an existing attribute

-To remove an existing default value for a variable set it to `null`.
+To remove an existing default value for a attribute set it to `null`.

     PATCH /defaults